 Visit this peaceful sakura spot in the city. | Photo by iStock.com/TommL

 If you’re keen on somewhere a little more peaceful, this is it.
-Shinjuku Gyoen is a spacious garden with big lawns, plenty of walking paths and around 1,300 cherry trees, which bloom at different times.
-This means that even if it’s crowded, you can still enjoy a chilled stroll under the sakura flowers.
-The atmosphere here is much less rowdy compared to most other parks.
+Shinjuku Gyoen is a spacious garden with rolling lawns, plenty of walking paths and around 1,300 cherry trees, which bloom at different times.
+This means that even if it’s crowded, you can still enjoy a calm stroll under the sakura.
+The atmosphere here is much less rowdy compared to most other parks in Tokyo.
+Read up on what else there is to do in Shinjuku.

-Important note: You will need to pre-register to enter the park on Saturdays, Sundays, and National Holidays during March and April 2024.
+Important: You will need to pre-register to enter the park on Saturdays, Sundays, and National Holidays during March and April 2024.
+Also, no alcohol is allowed to be brought into the park.

 3. Imperial Palace East Gardens: Great for a leisurely stroll